thinkoco/c5soc_opencl/HowToDo.md

 # How To Do
-## Tools install & Enviroment Setting
+## Tools install & Environment Setting
 ### Windows x64

 - Quartus Prime Standard Edition 16.1